Mr Black Bushfire Relief Edition

 Mr Black 'Bushfire Appeal' Lighting Design

 Although Mr Black Bushfire Relief bottles have sold out, Wires Wildlife Rescue continues to accept donations.
-If you would like to contribute to this amazing cause, visit their website here.

 Check out Mr Black's website to find out more about the project, and to see more work by Visual State go to their Behance page.

 This entry was posted in Customer Stories and tagged Renderer: Redshift, Industry: Product, 3D Software: Cinema 4D, Industry: Packaging.